-For the current 4th and 5th Year, the norm is to study for 10 GCSE/IGCSE qualifications.
+For the current 5th Year, the norm is to study for 10 GCSE/IGCSE qualifications.
 It is currently possible for suitable pupils to attain additional GCSEs through extra lessons in Music on a Wednesday afternoon.
 Able mathematicians also have the choice to take a Level 2 qualification in Further Mathematics.
-On occasion we accommodate those pupils who would benefit from taking fewer GCSEs.
+On occasion we accommodate those pupils who would benefit from taking fewer GCSEs..

-The compulsory core provides 6 qualifications.
+The compulsory core provides 5/6 qualifications.
 This is enhanced with four options.
 The balance of breadth and depth helps provide a strong academic foundation while allowing pupils to play to their strengths and interests.

 In the 4th and 5th Years, 150 minutes of Games per fortnight remains compulsory, with PE being offered as an optional GCSE subject.
-Timetabled PSHEE lessons also continue.
+Timetabled PSHEE lessons also continue alongside lessons to deliver the TS Mi Portfolio.